 то: Chair and Directors File No: BL851-14 PL20180000117 SUBJECT: Electoral Area B: Electoral Area B Zoning Amendment (Revelstoke Backcountry Guides) Bylaw No. 851-14 DESCRIPTION: Report from Erica Hartling, Development Services Assistant, dated November 21, 2018.
 Unsurveyed Crown land, Twin Butte area, East of Revelstoke RECOMMENDATION #1: THAT: "Electoral Area B Zoning Amendment (Revelstoke Backcountry Guides) Bylaw No. 851-14" be given second reading this 7 th day of December, 2018.
-RECOMMENDATION #2: THAT: a public hearing to hear representations on "Electoral Area B Zoning Amendment (Revelstoke Backcountry Guides) Bylaw No. 851-14" be held; AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the Local Government Act; AND FURTHER THAT: the holding of the public hearing be delegated to the Director of Electoral Area B, being that in which the land concerned is located, or the Alternate Director if the Director is absent, and the Director or Alternate Director, as the case may be, give a report of the public hearing to the Board.
-SHORT SUMMARY: The proposal is to rezone 0.07 hectares of Crown land from RSC - Rural Resource to RC2 - Resort Commercial 2; to permit an intensive use site for a tenured backcountry skiing operation, which will include a backcountry lodge and accessory structures.
+RECOMMENDATION #2: THAT: a public hearing to hear representations on "Electoral Area B Zoning Amendment (Revelstoke Backcountry Guides) Bylaw No. 851-14" be held; AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the Local Government Act; AND FURTHER THAT: the holding o Director Brooks-Hill, Electoral Area concerned is located, or the Alterna absent, and the Director or Alternat a report of the public hearing to the a B, being ite Director e Director, a that in which the land Parkin, if the Director is

+The proposal is to rezone 0.07 hectares of Crown land from RSC - Rural Resource to RC2 - Resort Commercial 2; to permit an intensive use site for a tenured backcountry skiing operation, which will include a backcountry lodge and accessory structures.

 The bylaw was given first reading and the Board directed staff to refer the bylaw to applicable agencies and First Nations for comment.
 Comments have been received and are summarized in this report.
 It is now appropriate for the Board to consider the bylaw for second reading and referral to a public hearing.
-VOTING: Unweighte Corporate Stakeholder (Weighted)